rajen-toppo/rajen-toppo/README.md

-## 👋 Hey there, I’m so glad you’re here!
+## 👋 Hey there, welcome to my GitHub!

-Welcome to my GitHub profile.
+Here you'll find my work and projects in data analytics.
 I’m Rajen Toppo, passionate about data analytics and building practical solutions using Excel, SQL, and Power BI.
 I enjoy working with data, creating reports, and turning raw information into meaningful insights.

 💼 What you'll find here: